 More than four miles of hiking trails exist within Comanche Lookout Park, and are surrounded by neighborhoods in northeastern San Antonio.
 The trails are good for beginners and are very easy to hike.
 The concrete walkway leading to the top of the hill is handicap accessible.
 The asphalt loop trails are no longer smooth in many areas.
 The loops will be rather bumpy if you are using a wheelchair.

 On the west side of the park I noticed several exercise stations along the asphalt loop.
 Some of the stations included equipment for chest/back, balancing, quads/glutes, etc. There were also a few open areas which were empty.
 This is one of many San Antonio parks containing exercise stations in an attempt to promote activity.

-The trails at, Comanche Lookout Park, are easy enough for the average person.
-There are enough trails to hike for nearly five miles without retracing your steps.
+The trails at Comanche Lookout Park are easy enough for the average person.
+There are enough trails to walk for nearly five miles without retracing your steps.
 Consider the trails, the exercise equipment, the dog friendly fountains (as long as there are no wasps in there), and the plethora of scenic views, and this may be one of the best parks in San Antonio.
 Let us know what you saw at the top of Comanche Lookout Park.

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.

 We have mastered hiking in Texas Hill Country.
 Though we emerge from the woods unharmed, we are not responsible for you or your pets.
 You are solely responsible for trying exercises, or places discussed on this site.

 Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.